 As previously stated, the results of aligned outcomes are generally acceptable (see Appendix C for Alignment Results Grids), although results in math courses supporting outcome are disappointing.
-Hopefully, this will be addressed with the appointment of a new math faculty.
+This is more a result of assessment data not being forthcoming in the following assessment cycle.
+This should be addressed with the appointment of a new math faculty.